 Tuesday begins a month of heavy spending for a bunch of my travel cards.
 While some of these cards you can get, some you likely can not (no longer in the marketplace or hard to get, etc.).
 Let’s start with the simple one first.

-Delta Amex Reserve card.
+Delta Amex Reserve card (learn more).
 I will, in about a week, spend 30k on this card.
 I will pay my quarterly taxes and a bunch of creative spending (much still works as before but I would avoid Simon Malls).
 Why?
 We all know upgrades are REALLY going to be hard in 2019 with Delta.
-Holding the Reserve card helps as does spending $25,000 per year across all your Delta Amex cards (#ProTip – the upgrade tiebreaker is 25k spend NOT 250k and that is confirmed on Delta.com).
+Holding the Delta Amex Reserve card (learn more) helps as does spending $25,000 per year across all your Delta Amex cards (#ProTip – the upgrade tiebreaker is 25k spend NOT 250k and that is confirmed on Delta.com).
 Also, once I get 25k spend done I am MQD exempt to Platinum.
-Lastly my 30k spend will get my first round of 15k bonus MQMs to keep or give away.
+Lastly, my 30k spend will get my first round of 15k bonus MQMs to keep or give away.
 I will take my time on the next 30k as I have other cards to focus on.

 Expedia Voyager+ card.
 Sorry, but you can not get this card anymore (it seems to be gone from the market).
 If it comes back – you want this card.
 Why?
 It costs $95 per year and I get $100 travel credit (I simply buy 2x$50 Delta e-Gift cards).
 So it net pays me $5 per year to have yearly Gold+ status with Expedia that gives me a 30% pop in points I earn.
 I book all my cruises via Expedia after starting at TopCashBack to get 12%+ cash back on top of the points and perks!